matsen/preflight/README.md

 Our "preflight check" framework provides a structured approach for thinking through computational biology research projects.

+To use, simply copy one of the two template files and fill in the questions.

 ### Credit

 [Simon Frost](https://www.lshtm.ac.uk/aboutus/people/frost.simon) introduced me to the [Heilmeier Catechism](https://www.darpa.mil/about/heilmeier-catechism), specifically adapted for computational biology research projects.
 The original Heilmeier Catechism was developed by George Heilmeier during his time as DARPA director to evaluate research proposals and projects.